GioFis/GioFis/README.md

 - 👋 Hi, I’m @GioFis
 - 👀 I’m interested in ...
-Bioiniformatics, Data Analysis, Biochemistry, green Biotechnology
+Bioinformatics, Data Analysis, Biochemistry, green Biotechnology
 - 🌱 I’m currently learning ...
-Phyton online, M.Sc in biotech at Uni
+Python online
 - 💞️ I’m looking to collaborate on ...
-BioPhyton
+BioPython
 - 📫 How to reach me ... giovannifiscon@yahoo.it or giovannifiscon@gmail.com

 <!---